Indigenous Artist in Residence

 Residents work in a designated space at Central Library and engage with the public at libraries across the city.

-Attend free programs with Darren Weaselchild during his residency.
+Attend free programs with Maedeh Mosaverzadeh during her residency.